-There are several interwoven stories and emotions too strange not to unweave:
+There are several interwoven stories and emotions too strange not to unweave and examine separately:

-1. The chilling exhilaration of the Russian gambler who loses his fortune the night before, so he's going to kill himself.
+1. The chilling exhilaration of the Russian gambler who we learn lost his fortune gambling the night before, so he's going to kill himself tonight.
 Clearly hoping someone will talk him out of it since he can't shut up about the ways he might do it, his merriment in the face of being broke nonetheless recalls Dostoevsky's famous line, "a real gentleman, even if he loses everything he owns, must show no emotion."
-As he gives away his watch and remaining moneys to the scantily-clad chorus girls they don't seem too troubled about his suicide threats either.
-If they took him seriously, after all, they might have to give his stuff back.
-And so the morality of the film slips willingly into the murk like a blackened commando with a knife in its teeth.
+As he gives away his watch and remaining rubles to the scantily-clad chorus girls, they don't seem too troubled about his suicide threats (if they took him seriously, they might have to give his stuff back).

-4. Busby Berkeley's usually dazzling choreography seems somewhat flea-bitten this go-round, forced to rely heavily on angled mirrors and a spinning circular stage to create most of the effects.
-There's also whips, knives, and double entendres but what lingers most is how Berkeley brings us to the edge of anthropomorphism and its inverse - our eye is continually shifting from seeing his overhead patterns a people and then as abstract patterns, back and forth in a way that's truly relevant to the film's uneasy sense of self-awareness.
-The cast's freaky 'otherness' is played up even as they are meant to be identifiable as certain types: the foolish rich wife, the Mexican firebrand, the hicks from Indiana, etc. There's no sense of connection or belonging here, just humanity slipping in and out abstraction.
+4. Busby Berkeley's usually dazzling choreography seems somewhat flea-bitten this go-round, forced to rely too heavily on angled mirrors and a spinning circular stage to create most of the effects.
+There are whips, knives, and double entendres but what lingers most is how Berkeley brings us to the edge of anthropomorphism and its inverse - our eye is continually shifting from seeing his overhead patterns first as people and then as abstract patterns, then back again, in a way that's truly relevant to the film's uneasy sense of self-loathing and alienation.
+The cast's freaky 'otherness' is played up even as they are meant to be identifiable as certain types: the foolish rich wife, the Mexican firebrand, the hicks from Indiana, etc. There's no sense of connection or belonging, just humanity slipping in and out dehumanizing abstraction.

 Back in the late nineteenth and early twentieth century, actors performing in blackface were more accepted by the general public, though Jolson was the first comedian to use blackface.
 He did this with a great deal of energy and spirit; he felt freer and more spontaneous behind the burnt cork than he ever did in 'whiteface.'
-As time went on, though others may have used burnt cork, it was obvious that no one could do blackface like Jolson.In his book Dangerous Men, Mick LaSalle describes Jolson as the troll king of early sound film, the golem who segued between the handsome, effeminate lovers of the silents and the fast-talking toughs that took over in the wake of the gangster boom.
-Jolson was neither lover nor tough; he was insecure and caught in a narcissistic spiral, as if being the first person to speak and sing on film had left him permanently self-conscious yet tickled to a childlike fit of jouissance over the attention: "In film after film, Jolson not only watches himself, he watches you watch him," notes LaSalle, he later calls him "a borscht belt Pagliachi" and "a monster as masochistic as Chaney, but needier, most self-pitying, and, of course, louder."
+As time went on, though others may have used burnt cork, it was obvious that no one could do blackface like Jolson.In his book Dangerous Men, Mick LaSalle describes Jolson as the troll king of early sound film, the golem who segued between the handsome, effeminate lovers and lovesick circus freaks of Lon Chaney-Tod Browning silents and the fast-talking toughs of the pre-code gangster boom.
+Jolson's deformity was a sense of insecurity and self-loathing so intense it became its slow-mo narcissistic downward death spiral down a Vitaphone crackle-and-hiss drain.
+It was if being the first person to speak and sing on film had left him permanently self-conscious yet tickled to a childlike fit of jouissance over the attention it got him: "In film after film, Jolson not only watches himself, he watches you watch him," notes LaSalle.
+He's a "borscht belt Pagliachi... a monster as masochistic as Chaney, but needier, more self-pitying, and, of course, louder."
 (18-19)

-Now there are some who think two wrongs don't make a right, but this ground zero of racism has a train-wreck pull for some others, especially if we kind of like The Green Pastures.
-Jolson was a big supporter of black entertainers and possibly felt a kinship with the oppressed African Americans; both blacks and Jews had to struggle with stereotypes and the need to show themselves as humble and naive to avoid racist ire.
-But the above picture is so bizarre it almost seems culled from some alien transmission--the archaic Yiddish characters on the newspaper provide an under-halo to Jolson's insane grin and the sunrise of loose straw from his hat.
-He's a blackface golem from an alternate universe.
-And the whole Green Pastures satire aspect is eerily soothing if you let it be: the opiate promise of heading into the sunshine of eternal glory, just like the code had planned for us immediately following this last pre-code moment of a wanderin' in the Valley of the Shadow of Death.
+Now there are some who think two wrongs don't make a right, but this ground zero of racism has a train-wreck pull for others, such as myself.
+Does it help that Jolson was a big supporter of black entertainers and possibly felt a kinship with oppressed African Americans?
+A Jew who played up his own Jewishness, Jolson had to struggle with stereotypes himself in an age where clubs were openly 'restricted' and long before Gregory Peck made his Gentlemen's Agreement.
+Jews and blacks alike had to play humble, decent, and naive to avoid racist ire.
+As if cementing the similarity, behold the above picture: the archaic Yiddish characters on the newspaper providing a reverse under-halo to the sunrise of loose straw from his hat: He's like a blackface golem from an alternate dimension, beamed here through a stray TV signal from outside time and space.
+The Green Pastures satire aspect is eerily soothing in this bizarro world context: the opiate promise of heading into the sunshine of eternal glory (on a mule!) just like the code had planned for us immediately following this last moment of a wanderin' in the Valley of the Shadow of Amorality and Death.